£4,000 loans

 What credit score rating do I need to borrow £4k?

-However, the UK’s three main credit reference agencies each have different ratings for what they consider a good credit score.
-Ultimately, it’s down to the individual lender to decide whether to accept or refuse your loan application.
+The three main credit references agencies all have different ratings for what they consider a good credit score, but it’s down to the lender to decide whether to accept or refuse your loan application.